pavkam/pavkam.github.io/about.md

 ---
 layout: page
-title: About
+title: About Me
-subtitle: Something about Alex
+subtitle: Facts and myths, nah, definitely facts
 ---

-#### Well, hello there!
+### Well, hello there!
 This page is about me, Alex.
 I am a passionate software developer and an avid world traveler.

 My first encounter with a computer happened long ago, in the era of “_DOS_” (queue mysterious music).
 My first PC was a USSR-made  _8086_clone named  _EC1841_  which ran DOS 4.01.
 That is when I started playing along with  _Turbo Pascal_  and 8086 Assembler (_TASM_).
 I avoided Turbo C dues to its very long compile times.